jossag/av-ffmpeg-blackframe/README.md

 # FFmpeg black frame detection for Accurate.Video

 Integration to use FFmpeg for black frame detection during ingest in Accurate.Video using a custom ingest template.
+Using the blackdetect video filter in FFmpeg it's easy to detect video intervals that are (almost) completely black.
+This is useful to detect chapter transitions, commercials, or invalid recordings, and this example shows a complete integration on how to integrate this with Accurate.Video for visualization in the timeline.

-## blackdetect
+## FFmpeg blackdetect

-Using the blackdetect video filter in FFmpeg.
+Refer to the blackdetect filter in the FFmpeg docs for more details.
 https://ffmpeg.org/ffmpeg-all.html#blackdetect

 ### Usage